MohanakrishnanV/MohanakrishnanV/README.md

 ## 🚀 About Me
-I'm working as a DevOps/SRE and AWS certified Solutions Architect Associate, am interested in learning new way to automate the complex things
+I possess a strong thirst for knowledge and am always seeking opportunities to learn.

+I am flexible and adaptable, always ready to learn and take on new responsibilities.

 <div style="text-align:center">
   <img width="80" height="80" img src="./asset/amazonaws-color.svg">